giselatt/corpus_monodicum/edisjon/HS3-beskrivelse.md

 ## Literatur

+Attinger 2006.
+Gisela Attinger.
+Sequences in Two Icelandic Mass Books from the Later Middle Ages.
+In: The Sequences of Nidaros.
+A Nordic Repertory & Its European Context, S. 165-82.
+Trondheim 2006.

 Eggen 1968 I. Erik Eggen, Bibliotheca Arnamagnæana, Bd.
 21: The Sequences of the Archbishopric of Nidarós 1.
 Text.
 Hafniae 1968.

 Eggen 1968 II.
 Erik Eggen, Bibliotheca Arnamagnæana, Bd.
 22: The Sequences of the Archbishopric of Nidarós 2.
 Facsimiles.
 Hafniae 1968.